MicrosoftDocs/Advertising-docs/Advertising/bingads-12/guides/services-protocol.md

 Should you hit the service call limit, you will see the following error:

-- Numeric Error Code: *117*
+- Numeric Error Code: 117
-- Symbolic Error Code: *CallRateExceeded*
+- Symbolic Error Code: CallRateExceeded
-- Message: *You have exceeded the number of calls that you are allowed to make in a minute.
-Please reduce the number of calls that you make per minute.*
+- Message: You have exceeded the number of calls that you are allowed to make in a minute.
+Please reduce the number of calls that you make per minute.

 When you observe this error, you can resubmit the request under the limit after waiting 60 seconds.

+### <a name="throttling-reporting"></a>Reporting API
+The Reporting service limits the number of requests that you can make to [SubmitGenerateReportRequest](../reporting-service/submitgeneratereport.md).
+The details of the service limits are internal and subject to change.

+Should you hit the service call limit, you will see the following error:

+- Numeric Error Code: 207
+- Symbolic Error Code: ConcurrentRequestOverLimit
+- Message: You have already reached the maximum number of concurrent report requests.
+Please wait until the previous reports are completed and then try to submit a new request.

+If you observe this error, please wait until the previous reports are completed and then try to submit a new request.

 ## See Also
 [Bing Ads API Web Service Addresses](web-service-addresses.md)